 How Nigeria’s Electricity Tariff System Works

 Nigeria’s electricity pricing is regulated by the Nigerian Electricity Regulatory Commission (NERC).
-In 2024, NERC introduced a service-reflective tariff system that ties what you pay to the quality of service you receive.
-The core concept is simple: if your area gets more reliable power, you pay a higher rate per kilowatt-hour (kWh).
-If your supply is poor, you pay less.
+The service-reflective tariff model ties what you pay to the quality of service attached to your feeder or customer cluster.
+The core concept is simple: if your area is assigned a higher supply band, the approved rate per kilowatt-hour (kWh) is higher.
+If your supply band is lower, the approved energy charge should be lower.

 This sounds fair in theory, but the implementation has been contentious.
 Many Nigerians feel they are paying high rates without receiving corresponding service improvements.
 Understanding the band system is the first step toward holding your distribution company (DisCo) accountable.